digitallyinduced/ihp/Guide/controller.markdown

 ## Reading Query and Body Parameters

-Inside the action you can access request parameters using the `param` function.
+Inside the action, you can access request parameters using the `param` function.
 A parameter can either be a url parameter like `?paramName=paramValue` (*this is also called a query parameter*), or given as a form field like `<form><input name="paramName" value="paramValue"/></form>` (*in that case we're talking about a body parameter*).
 The `param` function will work with query and body parameters, so you don't have to worry about that (in case a query and body parameter is set with the same name, the body parameter will take priority).

 Given a request like `GET /UsersAction?maxItems=50`, you can access the `maxItems` like this: